 Director: Mindful Business & Leadership.
 Core Faculty: Mindful Business & Leadership.

-Fiona Brandon, MA, MFT, is a psychotherapist in private practice who draws upon Buddhist psychology, depth psychology, expressive arts therapy, dream imagery, and sensorimotor psychotherapy in her work with adults and couples.
-Brandon is a graduate of the Masters program in Counseling Psychology from the Pacifica Graduate Institute.
-Her research focused on the meditative practice of authentic movement, the use of symbols, and dream imagery in psychotherapy.
+Fiona Brandon, MA, MFT, is the Director of the Nalanda Institute’s CBRT and San Francisco-based Contemplative Psychotherapy programs.
+She is a psychotherapist in private practice who draws upon Buddhist psychology, depth psychology, expressive arts therapy, dream imagery, and Sensorimotor psychotherapy in her work with adults and couples.
+Fiona is a graduate of the Masters program in Counseling Psychology from the Pacifica Graduate Institute.
+Her research focused on the meditative practice of Authentic Movement, the use of symbols and dream imagery in psychotherapy.
 She has taught mindfulness practices at the UCSF Chronic Pelvic Pain Center and has been a teaching assistant at both the California Institute of Integral Studies and the Pacifica Graduate Institute.

-Director: San Francisco Contemplative Psychotherapy.
+Co-Director: Contemplative Psychotherapy, Latinoamérica/España.
 Core Faculty: Contemplative Psychotherapy.

 Pilar Jennings, PhD, is a psychoanalyst focused on the clinical applications of Buddhist meditation who has been working with patients and their families through the Harlem Family Institute since 2004.
 She was awarded her PhD in Psychiatry and Religion from Union Theological Seminary, a Masters in medical anthropology from Columbia University, and a Bachelors in interdisciplinary writing from Barnard College of Columbia University.
 Dr. Jennings is the author of Mixing Minds: The Power of Relationship in Psychoanalysis and Buddhism and To Heal a Wounded Heart: The Transformative Power of Buddhism and Psychotherapy in Action.
 Currently, she is a researcher at the Columbia University Center for Study of Science and Religion and Co-chair of the Columbia Faculty Seminar on the Memory and Savery, where she explores the intergenerational transmission of trauma.